rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

 +++

-Sequenced execution statements and expressions is not fundamental, but sequential dependence is fundamental.
-To simulation squential execution, chain calls of sequentially dependent $\lambda$s.
+Sequenced execution is not fundamental, but sequential dependence is fundamental.
+To simulate sequential execution, chain calls of sequentially dependent $\lambda$s.
 Feed the result of each call into the single argument of the next.

 +++

 In the following implementation, every $\lambda$ must be a [***thunk***](#thunk): a procedure of no arguments (our $\lambda$s always have the conventional parameter $\pi$; our thunks do not use any parameters bound in $\pi$).
-All but the last thunk are for side-effect; all thunks are evaluated, but all but the last value are discarded.
+All but the last thunk are for side-effect; all thunks are evaluated; all but the last value are discarded.

 +++

-The paper calls this form `BLOCK`.
+Steele's paper calls this form `BLOCK`.
 Scheme calls it `BEGIN`.
 Common Lisp calls it `PROGN`.

 ```{code-cell} ipython3
 def BLOCK(